Ellie Black

-Elsabeth Ann "Ellie" Black ONS (born September 8, 1995) is a Canadian artistic gymnast.
-She is a three-time Olympian, having represented her country at the 2012, 2016, and 2020 Olympic Games.
-She is the 2017 World all-around silver medalist, making her the first Canadian gymnast to win a world all-around medal, and she led the Canadian women's gymnastics team to a bronze medal in the 2022 World Championships team final, the first world team medal won by a Canadian gymnastics team.
+Elsabeth Ann Black ONS (born September 8, 1995) is a Canadian artistic gymnast.
+She is a four-time Olympian, having represented her country at the 2012, 2016, 2020, and 2024 Olympic games.
+She is the 2017 World all-around silver medallist, making her the first Canadian gymnast to win a world all-around medal, and she led the Canadian women's gymnastics team to a bronze medal in the 2022 World Championships team final, the first world team medal won by a Canadian gymnastics team.
 She won a silver medal on the balance beam at the 2022 World Championships.
-She is also the 2018 Commonwealth Games all-around champion, a two-time Pan American Games all-around champion (2015, 2019), and a six-time Canadian national all-around champion (2013-2015, 2017-2019).
+She is also the 2018 Commonwealth Games all-around champion, a two-time Pan American Games all-around champion (2015, 2019), and a six-time Canadian national all-around champion (2013-2015, 2017–2019).
 At the 2020 Olympic Games, Black placed fourth in the balance beam final, the highest placement in the Olympics for a female Canadian gymnast.

 Black began competing internationally in 2012 and helped the 2012 Canadian Olympic team qualify for their first Olympic team final where they finished fifth.
-In 2013, she became the first Canadian female artistic gymnast to win a medal at the Universiade since 1983 by winning a silver medal on the floor exercise and a bronze medal on the balance beam, and she competed at her first World Championships, making the all-around and floor exercise finals.
+In 2013, she became the first Canadian female artistic gymnast to win a medal at the Universiade since 1983 by winning a silver medal on the floor exercise and a bronze medal on the balance beam.
 She competed at her first Commonwealth Games in 2014 and won the gold medal on the balance beam.
-She qualified for the all-around and balance beam finals at the 2014 and 2015 World Championships.
 She won five medals at the 2015 Pan American Games and was the most decorated Canadian athlete at the Games.
 At the 2016 Olympic Games, Black finished fifth in the individual all-around final, Canada's best-ever result in the Olympic all-around.
 She won her first World medal in 2017 and won team and all-around gold at the 2018 Commonwealth Games.
 In 2019, she became the first female gymnast to win back-to-back all-around titles at the Pan American Games and became Canada's most decorated gymnast ever at the Pan American Games.
 She made her third Olympic appearance in 2020 and won two medals at the 2022 World Championships.
-Black is the most decorated female Canadian gymnast ever.
+Black is the most decorated Canadian to ever compete in women's gymnastics.

 Early life

 Black was born on September 8, 1995, in Halifax, Nova Scotia to parents Thomas and Katharine Black.
-Her older sister, Karen, competed in figure skating.
-Her younger brother William also competed in gymnastics and was the 2016 Canadian champion on the vault.
-She began gymnastics when she was nine years old.
-Originally, she trained in both gymnastics and figure skating, but she decided to focus only on gymnastics.
+Her older sister, Karen, competed in figure skating, and her younger brother William also competed in gymnastics.
+She began competitive gymnastics when she was nine years old, after watching the 2004 Summer Olympics.
+Originally, she trained in both gymnastics and figure skating.